START HERE

 Monday-Friday, 10 AM-4 PM.
 314-487-2062.
 No appointment necessary.

 Their website includes valuable information and resources.
 St. Martha’s is a confidential shelter for abused women and their children.
 Services include individual and group counseling, legal advocacy, information, referral, and follow up.
 Clients must be female victims of domestic violence, 18 years old and up.
-Stays can be up to four months.
+Stays can be up to 12 weeks.

 SHELTER SHOP